-🙄 sprout Welco ome to Spr rout!
-Overview of Thrive Init tiative Thrive is a group of parenting you care for your child-from online parenting programs that rs of age.
-There are four Thrive Initiation e Program Areas renting Programs ocation Hybrid Implementation Take Root Sprout Grow Branch Out infants (0 to 6 months) WIEW HERE (Example shown) infants Preschool Grades K-5 Grades 6-12 ry 10, 2022 - February 7, 2022 (6 to 12 months) Infunts & Textellers (2 to 6 years) (5 to 10 years) (10 to 18 years) from 9:00 a.m10:00 a.m.
-EST (1 to 3 years) viding 800 Room 15 All Thrive programs share know wledge, skills, and st rategies within three are esi positive parenting prac tices, - stress management, an ate in online sessions of Sprout and come to meetings read child physical-health pr omotion.
-Moments and activities and answering provided question ion regarding the content, ask additional questions, and nd their experiences.
-Sprout Online iscuss the following: Sprout Online is for parents 0 herview children who are 3 to 5 years Everys day Moments The online Sprout program co Overview, 6 Everyday Momen Shopping Rainy Day It should take approximately Bedtime Routine Play Date Dinnertin complete each Everyday Mon nent. v Vrap-Up and password, and share your military affiliation (Yes/No).
-You'll walk through these topic ts with four different families and learn about the strategies they use. in the upper right-hand corner -> Choose Sprout by and you can use, in these and s this course."
-Hybrid Implementation of Sprout The hybrid implementation of After you complete each sess discuss the information from a rith a facilitator and, po ssibly, other families to ur Facilitator! ting will reason from 45 a 10 minutes t Facilitator's Name There are five meetings with a reuntation, Each Met ung will range from 43-0 ev minutes.
-NTER NAME HERE ne Number/Email ENTER CONTACT INFO HERE The Defense e for Military Community and Far between the Department of Defense's Office of the Deputy Assistant Secretary of nily Policy (DoD MC&PP) and the Clearinghouse for Military Family Readiness at Perc State (Cl aringhouse).
+Overview of Thrive Init Thrive is a group of parenting you care for your child-from online parenting programs tha pregnancy until yo ur child reaches 18 year Thrive Initiativ ve Program Areas 28 renting Programs - ocation Hybrid Implementation Take Root Infants Sprout Grow Branch Out RVIEW HERE (Example shown) (0 to 6 months) ary 10, 2022 - February 7, 2022 Infants (6 to 12 months) Preschool (3 to 6 years) Grades K-5 (5 to 10 years) Grades 6-12 (10 to 18 years) from 9:00 a.m10:00 a.m.
+EST Infants & Toddlers (1 to 3 years) ilding 800 Room 15 All Thrive programs share know rategies within three are as: positive parenting prac stress management, an child physical-health pr ate in online sessions of Sprout and come to meetings read - child physical-health ph omotion.
+Moments and activities and answering provided questions ion regarding the content, ask additional questions, and Sprout Online The sessions d liscuss the following: nd their experiences.
+C Verview Sprout Online is for parents children who are 3 to 5 years day Moments - The online Sprout program co Overview, 6 Everyday Momer nts, and a Wrap-Up.
+Shopping Rainy Day Play Date Dinnertime te to "For Parents" → Go to "Register for THRIVE It should take approximately complete each Everyday Mon Vrap-Up and password, and share your military affiliation (Yes/No).
+You'll walk through these topic and you can use, in these and families and learn about the strategies they use, in the upper right-hand corner → Choose Sprout by this course." and you can use, in these and similar situations.
+Hybrid Implementatior of Corout 5 12 The hybrid implementation o After you complete each sess ur Facilitator! discuss the information from a latitude und, po There are five meetings with a facilitator.
+Each Mee eting will range from 45-6 50 minutes. t Facilitator's Name TER NAME HERE ne Number/Email ENTER CONTACT INFO HERE The Thrive Initiative is a collaboration b etween the Department of Defense's Office of the Deputy Assistant Secretary of Defense e for Military Community and Famil y Policy (DoD MC&FP) and the Clearinghouse for Military Family Readiness at Penringhouse).
 All programs are available free of charge.